shinoj-kr/shinojkr_bitsom_ba_2511554_part4_tableau_dashboard/outputs/chart_selection_justification.md

 - Unnecessary grid lines were removed.
 - Only important data labels are displayed.
 - Consistent spacing was maintained between charts.
-- White background was used to reduce distractions.
+- White background is used to reduce distractions.
 - Only essential axis titles and labels were retained.

 ---

 # 4. Consistent Color Usage

-A consistent blue color palette was used throughout the dashboard to represent business performance.
+A consistent blue color palette is used throughout the dashboard to represent business performance.

 - Darker blue highlights higher values.
 - Lighter blue represents comparatively lower values.